priestjim/priestjim.github.io/about/index.md

 > **I OWN**

-a double-major'ed **BSc in Computer Engineering and Computer Science** from the Technological Educational Institute of Piraeus in Athens, Greece.
+a double major in **BSc in Computer Engineering and Computer Science** from the Technological Educational Institute of Piraeus in Athens, Greece.

 > **I ♥**

 everything UN*X. Linux, FreeBSD, Solaris all have a special place in my heart.
 I began working with FreeBSD and Linux around the turn of the millennium and Solaris followed shortly after.

-I also have a knack for Virtualization, having worked with pretty much every major virtualization solution available in the market including VMWare vSphere, Citrix XenServer, Redhat RHEV/KVM, AWS, OpenStack, OpenVZ and Docker.
+I also have a knack for Virtualization, having worked with pretty much every major virtualization solution available in the market including Mesos, Docker, VMWare vSphere, Citrix XenServer, Redhat RHEV/KVM, AWS, OpenStack and OpenVZ.

 Lastly, the last few years I've been working with Chef and its great ecosystem (chef-dk, test-kitchen, serverspec among others) and have contributed to or are actively maintaining a good amount of cookbooks and tools.

 > **I SPEAK**

-Erlang, Elixir, Ruby, Bash, Lua (and NGINX/Lua), Javascript, Python and Delphi, in order of fluency.
+Erlang, Elixir, Bash, Lua (and NGINX/Lua), Ruby, Javascript, Python and Delphi, in order of fluency.

 Also Greek, English, French and a little bit of Spanish.